Skip to content

 Welfare Fraud

-Improper welfare payments, including welfare fraud and welfare abuse, are estimated to be 13.3% of all federal welfare payments.
-They total $162 billion in the fiscal year 2022.
-The estimate stems from the Office of Management and Budget (OMB) [i] and The General Accounting Office (GAO) reports.
-S the Welfare Programs make the OMB list of “High Priority Programs.”
-These are programs with a monetary loss greater than $100 million annually.
-Shown below is information on each program.
+Improper welfare payments, including welfare fraud and abuse, are estimated to account for 9.2% of all federal welfare payments and total $101 billion in fiscal year 2023.
+The estimate stems from the Office of Management and Budget (OMB) [i] and the General Accounting Office (GAO) reports.
+Seven Welfare Programs [ii] make the OMB list of “High Priority Programs.”
+These programs have a high exposure to loss.

 Picture of money floating away depicting fraud in the welfare system.

-Total welfare fraud, welfare abuse, and improper payments of $162 billion are enormous.
-It is greater than the entire budgets of Pell Grants, TANF, Child Nutrition, Head Start, Job Training, WIC, Child Care, LIHEAP, and the Lifeline Programs combined.
+Total welfare fraud, welfare abuse, and improper payments of $101 billion are enormous.
+It is greater than the entire budgets of TANF, Head Start, Job Training, WIC, Child Care, Liheap, and the Lifeline Programs combined.
 The high level of Improper Payments stems from the complexity and uniqueness of income qualifications in multiple welfare programs.
 In addition, the reliance on users for income information causes errors.
 Finally, eight federal agencies run the programs, which cause unique databases and methods.
 Shown below are explanations by OMB of the causes of improper payments.

 See the U.S. Welfare Programs Page for a summary of the United States Welfare System.